Ncookiez/snowball-stats/README.md

 ### NFT Stats:

-- Owners of each NFT.
+- Owners of each Snowball NFT.

 ```
 npm run nfts